rajathkotyal/Video-Translation-Simulator/README.md

   - It maintains state of the job through response from previous requests, such that, even when the user keeps trying to fetch status, the service doesnt hang and sends the previous response itself
   - It uses mutex locks to make sure shared variables are accessed and modified properly by concurrent requests
-  - Adaptive Retry : A retry mechanism based on the previously observed delay from server, but since in this simulation we have a fixed amount of delay, we wouldnt need this.
+  - It uses adaptive retry, a mechanism based on the previously observed delay from server, but since in this simulation we have a fixed amount of delay, we wouldnt need this.

   How it helps the users :